CameronCSS/PersonalProjects/Programming Projects/README.md

   <summary>View My Other Projects</summary>

 **-<a href="https://github.com/CameronCSS/PersonalProjects/tree/main/SQL%20Projects" target="new"> SQL Projects/Practice</a>**
-  - This will include:
    - SQL training
    - Practice code from Interview situations
    - SQL code I was messing around with and wanted to record so I could reference it later

 **-<a href="https://github.com/CameronCSS/PersonalProjects/tree/main/Data%20Analysis" target="new"> Data Analysis / Visuals</a>**
-  - This will include:
    - Power BI Reports
    - Tableau Reports
    - Visual Insights to personal data projects
    - Full analysis and reports on data projects
    - Links to finished Dashboards

 </details>